 28 – Bandages

 Bandages are a type of dressing that EMS personnel often need to apply in the field.
 The key here is that you have bandages of multiple sizes and types.
-Furthermore, bandages need to be clean to reduce the risk of infection when applied.
+Furthermore, bandages need to be cleaned to reduce the risk of infection when applied.

 29 – Oxygen Masks